-Locals know it as the Assabet River Rail Trail, a new 8.6-mile rail trail that links five towns in the Massachusetts hills west of Boston, offering sweet riding, walking and running on a smoothly paved surface traversing woods and towns.
+Locals know it as the Assabet River Rail Trail, a new 8.6-mile rail trail that links five communities in the Massachusetts hills west of Boston, offering sweet riding, walking and running on a smoothly paved surface traversing woods and towns.

-But if you ask the town planners in Acton and Maynard, two of the municipalities along the trail, they’ll tell you it’s called The Zagster Highway.
+“Bikeshare was a natural way for us to implement aspects of Acton’s Master Plan, which has a lot of goals around economic development, transportation, and safer walking and cycling.” — Bill Nemser But if you ask the town planners in Acton and Maynard, two of the municipalities along the trail, they’ll tell you it’s called The Zagster Highway.
 That’s because the two neighboring towns worked together to join and expand a bikeshare program called Minuteman Bike Share.
 Four towns—Lexington, Concord and now Maynard and Acton—are part of Minuteman, which has a total of 44 bikes at seven stations.
 The system includes a mixture of public and private funding, and in its first full year in Lexington attracted 765 members who made 1,300 trips.

 Acton and Maynard joined Minuteman in October 2018, and although the program has gone into hibernation for the winter, fall use figures for the two towns suggest strong adoption.
 “That’s what we were hoping for, what we expected,” says Bill Nemser, Maynard’s town planner.
 Nemser worked with Kristen Guichard, Acton’s senior planner, to bring the two towns into the bikeshare scheme, because shared mobility projects made so much sense for both.